The $0 productivity upgrade most developers miss

 rg "function.*authenticate" --type js --jsonThe output:

-This difference compounds.
-Every script, every automation, every AI-assisted workflow.
+This difference compounds across every script, every automation, every AI-assisted workflow.
 Text parsing fails unpredictably.
 Structured data works reliably.
+That’s the whole argument.

 The 10 tools that matter

-Not all modern tools are worth installing.
+Not all modern tools are worth the install.
 Some are marginal improvements.
-Some solve problems nobody has.
+Some solve problems nobody actually has.
 But ten tools make a genuine difference.

 For code search: ripgrep

 Ripgrep (rg) replaces grep.
-It searches 10x faster.
-It respects .gitignore automatically.
-It outputs JSON.
+Ten times faster.
+Respects .gitignore automatically.
+Outputs JSON.

 Install: brew install ripgrep